hdou533/hdou533/README.md

 ### ✨ Quick Facts

-- 🔭 I’m currently learning Next.js and OOP
+- 🔭 I’m currently learning Next.js and Object-Oriented Programming (OOP)

-- 🤝 I'm looking to collaborate on any full-stack project which seems interesting
+- 🤝 I'm looking to collaborate on any interesting full-stack projects

-- 💬 Ask me anything
+- 💬 Feel free to ask me anything

 - 😀 Visit [my portfolio](https://portfolio-sallydou.vercel.app/) to learn more about me

 ### 🛠️ Languages and Tools: